adoyenne/skillfactory_Karagodin_FPW_155/README.md

-The simple "x and o" game.
+A simple and famous game "X and O".
-Can be played using terminal.
+You can play it through the terminal.